imabuddha/eidogo-for-wordpress/readme.txt

 = 0.7 =
 This is the first public release.

+= 0.8 =
+SGF support is now integrated with the media library so adding SGF files is now much easier.

 == Roadmap ==

+Some stuff I plan to do in the future:

-* I plan to add a configuration screen for tweaking the default EidoGo parameters
+* Add a configuration screen for tweaking the default EidoGo parameters
-* More browser testing
-* Cleaner code
 * Allow custom EidoGo themes and loading of custom stylesheets inside iframes
 * Add EidoGo's backend stuff like position search, progressive load, save to server, etc.
 * Expose more of EidoGo's options to the embed tag syntax
-* Integrate with the file uploading of WordPress (e.g. so embedding an SGF file is as simple as embedding an image in a post)
+* More browser testing
+* Error checking for old versions of PHP or Wordpress
+* Allow on-server editing of uploaded SGF files from admin screen with EidoGo (it'll be so cool!)

 == Legal ==